kailash-manasarovar/statement/docs/timeline/2026/january.md

 - I was amazed and told her I used to work there, gave her my name, and said to say hi to everyone.
 - Ten minutes later, the phone rings again.
 - I pick it up.
-- It's Gavin Piggott.
+- It's Gavin.
-- He shouts: "SLUT!".
+- He shouts: "SLUT!"
 - And slams the phone down.

 ![Message to Arul](../../content/images/message-to-arul-3.png)